ollisco/is1500/lab2/lab2.md

 **Q2: What is the largest prime number that you can print within 2 seconds of computation?
 What is the largest number you can print within 10 seconds?
 Is it the same for print_prime.c, sieves.c, and sieves-heap.c?
 Why or why not?**

-A2: sieves.c and sieves-heap.c are both able to print all numbers before seg fault in the two second window. print primes does not have to allocate all memory at once and can go further even though it is slower.
+A2: sieves.c is both able to print all numbers before seg fault in the two second window. print primes does not have to allocate all memory at once on the stack and can go further even though it is slower. print sieves heap store the memory on stack and can therefore co past seg fault.

 ## Assignment 4: Pointers